 “At EFS we regularly hear of customers who feel locked in to their current mortgage deal and take it for granted that they are stuck with what they have.
 Many simply don’t appreciate that savings could be made on their mortgage payments - even during the term of a loan - and don’t understand the importance of regularly reviewing their mortgage deal – especially when it comes to an end.

 Most deals, for example, last for two, three or five years, but it can be longer, and during that time market conditions can change and more deals become available – sometimes at much better rates.
-Many borrowers feel they are unable to change their existing deal, mid-term, yet although you may have to pay an early redemption charge, often the savings on your mortgage repayments (over time) on a new deal could far outweigh this.
-With so many products now on the market, it’s definitely worth reviewing what mortgage arrangements you have – and the same applies to those whose have a mortgage deal coming to an end.
+With so many products now on the market, it’s definitely worth reviewing what mortgage arrangements you have – and the same applies to those who have a mortgage deal coming to an end.

-So while it’s good news that the mortgage market is so buoyant – and that there’s some great deals to be had – borrowers really need to take action NOW to find them – while the opportunities remain.”
+So while it’s good news that the mortgage market is so buoyant – and that there are some great deals to be had – borrowers really need to take action NOW to find them – while the opportunities remain.”